samlior/openzeppelin-contracts-4.5.0/contracts/token/ERC20/README.md

       - TokenTimelock
 ---

-This set of interfaces, contracts, and utilities are all related to the [ERC20 token standard](https://eips.ethereum.org/EIPS/eip-20).
+This set of interfaces, contracts, and utilities are all related to the [ERC20 Token Standard](https://eips.ethereum.org/EIPS/eip-20).

 *For a walkthrough on how to create an ERC20 token read our [ERC20 guide](../../learn-about-tokens.md#constructing-a-nice-erc20-token).*